smartlearningorbit-arch/Advanced-filament-RunOut-Sensor/JOURNAL.md

 <img width="528" height="511" alt="image" src="https://github.com/user-attachments/assets/cdd82c41-13c7-4de4-8e59-99143523da6a" />
 <img width="654" height="726" alt="image" src="https://github.com/user-attachments/assets/47f5cca4-a744-40b6-bb06-009363a3a14a" />

-### What I learned
+### What I learned { i know you know that but sill }
 - How to **export a 3D PCB model**
 - How to **import PCB models into Fusion 360**
 - Basic **enclosure design workflow**
-- Importance of **tolerance and spacing in mechanical design**
+- main Importance of **tolerance and spacing in mechanical design** { Already lost tonne of filament on it }

  -----------------------------------------------------------------

 # Date/log - Wednesday, 11 March, 2026 / 5.6 hr
 ## Schematic + PCB Routing
-After selecting all the components for the project, I started working on the **schematic design**.
+After selecting all the component for the project I started working on the **schematic design**.
-This step is important because it defines how every component will communicate with each other.
+This step is important because it defines how every component conneted Have a power Make your PCB insane or make a trash .

 ### Schematic
-First I placed all the components and started connecting them according to the design logic of the filament sensor system. <br/>
+First I placed all the components and started connecting them according to the Desire logic accordint to DATA SHEET . <br/>
-Things I connected in the schematic:
+Component I connected in the schematic:
 - ESP32 MCU
-- Filament presence sensor
+- IR sloted sensor
 - Encoder
 - Power connections
 - Required resistors and supporting components